Mets were not pleased by Yasiel Puig's slow tro...

 - News Article

-Mets were not pleased by Yasiel Puig's slow trot but come up short in 8-2 loss
+Mets were not pleased by Yasiel Puig's slow trot in 8-2 loss to Dodgers

 by: Staff Writer, @MattEhalt — North Jersey 3m